NMHU-SSD/nmhussd/undergraduate.md

 Courses are offered at specific times each semester either in person or online over Zoom.

-**Courses with asterisks are ONLY offered on main campus in Las Vegas, NM.
-All other courses are offered in both Las Vegas and Albuquerque, NM

 SSD courses without a parenthetical description use evolving technologies and content differs by semester.

-*Not all courses will be offered every semester.
+* Not all courses will be offered every semester.
 Many will be on a 3 semester rotation.

-**Indicates a class on main campus only.
+** Courses with asterisks are ONLY offered on main campus in Las Vegas, NM.
+All other courses are offered in both Las Vegas and Albuquerque, NM

 Please email [jonathanlee@nmhu.edu](mailto:jonathanlee@nmhu.edu) for information about class content.